studioespresso/wp-splashing-images/README.txt

 Donate link: http://studioespresso.co
 Tags: images, content, media
 Requires at least: 4.0
-Tested up to: 4.6
+Tested up to: 4.8.0
-Stable tag: 1.0.0
+Stable tag: 2.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Unsplash.com photos, right in your dashboard.
+Unsplash.com, right in your dashboard.
 Add photos with one click and use them in your content right away.

 == Description ==